RichardSneyd/coding-kata-platform-backend/readme.md

 # CompileController

-to use the compiler directly (not to test solutions to problems since EvalController handles that.
-More as a playground), send a POST request to `/user/compile`.
+to use the compiler directly (not to test solutions to problems since EvalController handles that.), send a POST request to `/user/compile`.
 The Request body should include a `code` property as well as a `lang` property.
 Currently supported languages are:
 - 'java' (Java)
 - 'js' (Node)
 - 'py' (Python)

+This can be used with a 'run' button to allow the user to run their code with logs for debugging, as logs must be removed or commented out before submitting code to the EvalController.

 Use the file-extension of the language in the lang property, as indicated above.